joshtynjala/actionscript-3.0-developers-guide/text/using-the-text-layout-framework.md

 2. Property values are inherited only if a property does not already have a value (that is, the value is `undefined`).

-3. Some attributes do not inherit values when undefined, unless the attribute’s value is set to “inherit” or the constant `flashx.textLayout.formats.FormatValue.INHERIT`.
+3. Some attributes do not inherit values when undefined, unless the attribute's value is set to "inherit" or the constant `flashx.textLayout.formats.FormatValue.INHERIT`.

 </div>